 External links are an important part of the search engine optimization process, especially if you want Google to see you as an authority site.
 Many searchers scroll right past the paid ads, meaning showing up in the organic results is your best bet for getting noticed.
 Learn more about external linking, why it is important, and how you can do it effectively.

-Side note: if you end up liking this post, check out our post What Is SEO Content Writing?
-4 Essential Tips To Get You Started.
+Side note: if you end up liking this post, check out our post 4 Essential Tips for SEO Content Writing article.

 Difference Between External and Internal Links